coredns/coredns.io/content/plugins/health.md

 +++
 title = "health"
-description = "*health* enables a health check endpoint." weight = 17 tags = [ "plugin", "health" ]
+description = "*health* enables a health check endpoint." weight = 18 tags = [ "plugin", "health" ]
 categories = [ "plugin" ]
-date = "2019-04-06T07:20:41.327731"
+date = "2019-06-26T12:57:30.983899"
 +++

 ## Description

 Enabled process wide health endpoint.
-When CoreDNS is up and running this returns a 200 OK http status code.
+When CoreDNS is up and running this returns a 200 OK HTTP status code.
 The health is exported, by default, on port 8080/health .

 ## Syntax